codershona/project_event_management_system/README.md

  * Many-to-Many example, a book can published in many countries or a country can publish many books.

-⌨️  More Meetup Fields & Outputting Related Data
+⌨️  More Socialize Fields & Outputting Related Data

 ⌨️  Render Data from the Database with a Model